Tag Archives: Miraflores

 I’m back in Santiago later that afternoon, but my baggage is not on the carousel at the airport.
 When I enquire I find LAN has shipped in across to the departures for the following day without telling me.
 I make them fetch it back so I can get some stuff I need for the night and so I can be sure that by taking it myself to the check-in the next day that it will be on the same flight home as me (testimony to the degree of trust I would place in LAN after my experiences).
 The Holiday Inn airport hotel has me on Level 0, room 077!
 Never been below ground level before in a hotel (they should call it “the Coalminer’s Suite”!)

 I have the relative luxury of not having to get to the gate for the Sydney flight until midday.
 On the flight had an interesting talk to a Chilean/Italian wine salesman whose sells Chilean wine to the Chinese.
-He said the biggest drawback of his work was the unsophisticated approach of wealthy Chinese punters to wine, that they drink wine the same way they drink beer (ie, guzzle it straight down!), this necessitates a lot of drinking on the job by him as he has to match the alcohol consumption of his Chinese clients.
+He said the biggest drawback of his work was the unsophisticated approach of nouveau rich Chinese punters to fine wine, indicated by their habit of drinking wine without restraint, ie, guzzling it straight down like they do beer!
+This necessitates an uncomfortable amount of drinking on the job by him as he says he has to match the alcohol consumption of his Chinese clients.

 Footnote: Sideways does Chile The exchange with the young convivial Chilean wine salesman put me in mind of the character of Miles, the depressed and depressive failed novelist and Californian wine-snob from the brilliant Sideways movie.
 Later, I tweeted Rex Pickett (writer of the Sideways novel) and suggest he write a follow-up with Miles venturing off on a wine escapade to China with the comedic possibilities of seeing his appalled response to the crassness of nouveau rich Chinese businessmen about wine.
 Pickett heartily agreed, adding that someone should finance a research trip to China for him.
 As things transpired Pickett eventually decided to send Miles to Chile instead (the book Sideways 3).
 Maybe he ran into my Chilean wine-man at Santiago airport?